 Actions: Call Charise, Landry, and Steve and inform them that you are initiating a wildfire evacuation.
-Gather birds and place them in Steve’s van.
+Gather birds and place in Steve’s van.
+Load sheep and goats into Charise’s trailer.
 Perform a headcount before leaving.
-Take residents to Landry’s spare space, previously seen and agreed upon.
+Take residents to Landry’s spare paddock.

 Contacts: Charise (Phone number, email), Steve (Phone Number, email)

 Event: The head of the organization is incapacitated and cannot be communicated with